How do particles with complex interactions self-assemble?: Methods

 We determine the equilibrium configuration of particles with a given interaction map with Monte-Carlo Metropolis-Hastings simulated annealing coded in C++.
 Here, we explain the Monte-Carlo steps and annealing protocol.
 The justification for the parameter choices are given in~\cref{sup:equilibration}.
 Most of the methods described in \cref{sec:mat_methods} and \cref{sec:SI} were also described in \cite{koehler2023principles}.

 A fixed number of particles is placed on a two-dimensional triangular lattice with periodic boundary conditions.
 Throughout the study, we choose a lattice of $N_\mathrm{sites}=30\times 30$ lattice sites, and $100$ particles (except in the systems shown in~\cref{fig:introduce_Jab,fig:sameLELdiffCat,fig:frustration_explain}, where the system size is smaller to ensure better visualization).
 We explore the configurations of the system by changing the particles' orientations and positions.
 We index the equilibration steps by an integer $t$.
 At each $t$, the configuration of the system is described by the positions and the orientations of all the particles.
-We only change the configuration ofat most one particle per step $t$.
+We only change the configuration of at most one particle per step $t$.
 The energy of the system reads

 At each step, we perform an elementary Monte-Carlo move.
-We thus draw with a uniform probability which particle will change configuration.
-With probability $1/2$, the chosen particle changes orientation.
+We thus draw with a uniform probability which particle, or group of particles, will change configuration.
+With probability $1-\tau$, only a single particle changes position or orientation, and with probability $\tau$, we perform a cluster move, thus updating the position or orientation of several particles at the same time.
+Collective moves of particles have indeed been shown to accelerate Monte-Carlo sampling \cite{frenkel2002understanding, jacobs2015rational}.

+With probability $(1-\tau)\times 1/2$, the chosen particle changes orientation.
 The new orientation is drawn uniformly among the orientations that are different from the current one.
-With probability $1/2$, the particle changes position on the lattice.
+With probability $(1-\tau)\times 1/2$, the particle changes position on the lattice.
 The new position is drawn uniformly among the empty sites of the lattice.
 Therefore, the particles do not only diffuse to neighboring sites but rather teleport to arbitrarily distant available sites, which favors faster equilibration.
-At each step, we compute the new energy of the system $E'$ and compare it to the old energy $E$.
-In practice, we only recompute the energy from the bonds of the moved particle(s) and its old and new neighbors.
-The move is accepted according to a Metropolis criterion with temperature $T$ (always accepted if $E'<E$, accepted with a probability $p=\mathrm{exp}[-(E'-E)/(k_BT)]$ if $E'>E$).
+We illustrate those Monte-Carlo moves on \cref{fig:cluster_move}a and b.

+With probability $\tau \times 1/2$, we attempt a swap of two site clusters.
+We first randomly draw two sites of the lattice, and the radius $r$ of the hexagonal shaped cluster of sites.
+We choose a cluster of radius $r$ with a probability scaling as $1/r^2$.
+In the example \cref{fig:cluster_move}(c), the chosen clusters are of radius $r=1$.
+The radius of the cluster is between $r=1$ ($7$ lattice sites) and $r=7$ ($169$ lattice sites).
+The two clusters have the same size.
+If they overlap, we do not attempt the move.
+Otherwise, two groups of sites are swapped, and the orientations of the particles on the non-empty sites are conserved.
+With probability $\tau \times 1/2$, we attempt a rotation of a cluster of sites, as in \cref{fig:cluster_move}(d).
+The size of the cluster is chosen randomly, as well as its new orientation.